joshirishabh631/CPU-Comparison/README.md

 ## While Loop

-A while loop is a way to repeat actions in your program until something changes.
+A while loop is a way to repeat actions in your program until given condition turns true.
 It keeps running a block of code as long as a certain condition remains true.
 Once that condition becomes false, the loop stops.

 **Example code -**
 ```python